tenox7/disktrim/README.md

 file on top and run DiskTrim on the VHDX instead of physical disk.

 # WARNING:
-This utility is particularly dangerous and if used incorrectly - it will permanently destroy contents of your SSD drive, and delete all your data.
+This utility is very dangerous and if used incorrectly it will ruin your life.
 Authors of this software application take absolutely no responsibility for use of this program  and its consequences.